mui/mui-x/docs/data/introduction/licensing/licensing.md

   The app needs to render 10K rows of data in a table and allow users to group, filter, and sort.
   The dev team adds MUI X Pro to the project to satisfy this requirement.
   Five front-end and ten back-end developers are working on 'AppA'.
-  Only one developer is tasked with configuring and modifying the data grid.
+  Only one developer is tasked with maintaining the Data Grid, but there are five total developers who work on the front-end.
-  The front-end developers and only are contributing code to the front-end.
-  Company 'A' purchases five licenses.
+  Company 'A' must purchase five seats.

 - **Example 2.** A UI development team at Company 'B' creates its own UI library for internal development and includes MUI X Pro as a component.
-  The team working on 'AppA' uses the new library and so does the team working on 'AppB'.
+  The teams working on 'AppY' and 'AppZ' both adopt this new library.
-  'AppA' has 5 front-end developers and 'AppB' has three.
-  There are two front-end developers on the UI development team.
+  'AppY' has five front-end developers, and 'AppZ' has three; additionally, there are two front-end developers on the company's UI development team.
-  Company 'B' purchases ten licenses.
+  Company 'B' must purchase ten seats.

 This is [the relevant clause in the EULA.](https://mui.com/legal/mui-x-eula/#required-quantity-of-licenses)

 ## License key

-By purchasing a commercial license, you should get a license key by email that removes all watermarks and console warnings.
+When you purchase a commercial license, you'll receive a license key by email.
+This key removes all watermarks and console warnings.

 :::warning
 Orders placed after **May 13, 2022** come with a license key by default that is only compatible with MUI X from `v5.11.0` and upwards.